ranveerchaudhary/Cipher/README.md

 >Even if two identical generators were placed in identical environments with identical initial conditions, the streams of numbers generated would remain entirely uncorrelated.

+Cipher harnesses this cutting-edge technology to generate truly random and robust passwords, offering users the flexibility to choose the type of password they desire.
+The options include **alphanumeric**, **special characters**, and **readable**.
+The alphanumeric option keeps things simple by including only numbers and alphabets.
+Passwords can be strengthened by incorporating special characters, which only works in conjunction with the alphanumeric-only option, adding special characters to the mix.

-Cipher harnesses this cutting-edge technology to generate truly random and robust passwords.
-The generation mechanics handle all the heavy lifting, ensuring the creation of resilient passwords that defy predictability.
+There **was** also a third option called readable, which initially generated easily understandable passwords.
+However, after rigorous testing revealed a pattern of producing weak passwords, we disabled this option in the latest build.
+Users can select the password length using the slider, ranging from 8 to 100 characters.
+While a length of around 30 characters would be considered highly secure, The generation mechanics handle all the heavy lifting, ensuring the creation of resilient passwords that defy predictability.

 </p>

 <br>